 Phase 2 continues the activity expectations of Phase 1, with the expectation of positive treatment progress.
-If substance abuse is diagnosed, you are expected to abstain from the use of alcohol and non-prescribed controlled substances as evidenced by negative toxicology screens.
-You will connect regularly with your veteran peer mentor support, when needed, to continue to work on benefits, and begin preparing a budget and thinking about your wellness plan.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
+You are expected to abstain from the use of alcohol and non-prescribed controlled substances as evidenced by negative toxicology screens.
+You will connect regularly with your Veteran peer mentor support, when needed, to continue to work on benefits, and begin thinking about your wellness plan.